metromake/github-collaboration-test/git-basics.md

 ## Returning exercises

-Add read permission to your repos for user _mattpe_ on Bitbucket and return a link to your own and your team's repo to Tuubi.
+Add read permission to your repos for user _mattpe_ or make your repo public at Bitbucket and return a link to your own and your team's repo to Tuubi.